 Or, you can even try to negotiate a lower settlement.
 Your creditor may be willing to accept a lower settlement than the one offered in the letter.
-Since the door for settling the debt is already opened, you can use this opportunity to see if the creditor is willing to accept a lower payment.
+Because the door for settling the debt is already opened, you can use this opportunity to see if the creditor is willing to accept a lower payment.
 You'll have more leverage in your negotiation if you can pay the amount right away.

 Before you make a payment, get the terms of the settlement in writing, on company letterhead with a signature from someone within the company who’s authorized to make this offer to you.
 Make sure the offer specifies that the remainder of the debt will be canceled after your payment.